The Panorama service is responsible for recording data for each anomaly.

 this may result in a lot of entries in the anomalies DB table, it is useful for

-helping with root cause analysis.
+helping with root cause analysis and correlations.

 New records are used to trigger further analysis of the metric population in

 Luminosity to analyse the metric population for cross correlations.
 However,

 metric anomalies are recorded.

 settings.PANORAMA_CHECK_MAX_AGE ensures that Panorama only processes

 checks that are not older than this value.
 This mitigates against Panorama